-Whether you're a teacher looking to make extra money over the summer or a student, who needs a summer job, there are many summer jobs where you can work with animals.
-The work can be extremely fulfilling, but keep in mind that working with animals can be physically demanding.
-If you're okay with hard work, check out the six jobs below.
+Whether you're a college student looking to make extra money over the summer or a high school student who needs a summer job, there are many jobs where you can work with animals.
+The work can be extremely fulfilling, but keep in mind that working with animals can be physically demanding and at times dangerous.

 Veterinary Clinic Assistants